stupidsong/info/README.md

 ⸝⸝

-<p align="center">⠀i’m pretty awkward with people i dont know well. if i seem dry or i just stop continuing a conversation, i’m not trying to be rude, i just <b>do not</b> know what to say. i become much more talkative once i'm comfortable with you. </p>
+<p align="center">⠀i’m pretty awkward with people i dont know well. if i seem dry or i just stop continuing a conversation, i’m not trying to be rude, i just <i>do not</i> know what to say. i become much more talkative once i'm comfortable with you. </p>

 <p align="center">⠀please use tone tags when necessary, especially if we're not close yet. i tend to take things literally and may misinterpret jokes or affectionate insults as genuine! </p>